AI Assisted analysis is here. Discover the latest updates! Check Now

 FRUSTRATION LEVEL: Slight irritation

-DESCRIPTION: this happens mostly on mobile devices.
+Content Zooming is a behavioral signal where users pinch-to-zoom on mobile devices, indicating that text or images are too small or illegible.
 Product images usually look nice on the desktop version, but when a customer wants to see them on mobile, it’s not so easy and enjoyable.

 Imagine this – on your way from work you saw a billboard with the most amazing sneakers.
 Perfect for the upcoming summer, a must-have for this season, and there was a discount!
 This type of situation doesn’t happen too often so you’re psyched!